 Rule 26.
 Filing and service of briefs.

 (a) Time for service and filing briefs.
 Briefs shall be deemed filed on the date of the postmark if first-class mail is utilized.
-The appellant shall serve and file a brief within 40 days after date of notice from the clerk of the appellate court pursuant to Rule 13.
-If a motion for summary disposition of the appeal or a motion to remand for determination of ineffective assistance of counsel is filed after the Rule 13 briefing notice is sent, service and filing of appellant's brief shall be within 30 days from the denial of such motion.
-The appellee, or in cases involving a cross-appeal, the appellee/cross-appellant, shall serve and file a brief within 30 days after service of the appellant's brief.
-In cases involving cross-appeals, the appellant shall serve and file the second brief described in Rule 24(g) within 30 days after service of the appellee/cross-appellant's brief.
-A reply brief may be served and filed by the appellant or the appellee/cross-appellant in cases involving cross-appeals.
-If a reply brief is filed, it shall be served and filed within 30 days after the filing and service of the appellee's brief or the appellant's second brief in cases involving cross-appeals.
-If oral argument is scheduled fewer than 35 days after the filing of appellee's brief, the reply brief must be filed at least 5 days prior to oral argument.
+The appellant shall serve and file a principal brief within 40 days after date of notice from the clerk of the appellate court pursuant to Rule 13.
+If a motion for summary disposition of the appeal or a motion to remand for determination of ineffective assistance of counsel is filed after the Rule 13 briefing notice is sent, service and filing of appellant's principal brief shall be within 30 days from the denial of such motion.
+The appellee, or in cases involving a cross-appeal, the cross-appellant, shall serve and file a principal brief within 30 days after service of the appellant's principal brief.
+In cases involving cross-appeals, the appellant shall serve and file the appellant’s reply brief described in Rule 24A(d) within 30 days after service of the cross-appellant's principal brief.
+A reply brief may be served and filed by the appellant or the cross-appellant in cases involving cross-appeals.
+If a reply brief is filed, it shall be served and filed within 30 days after the filing and service of the appellee's principal brief or the appellant's reply brief in cases involving cross-appeals.
+If oral argument is scheduled fewer than 35 days after the filing of appellee's principal brief, the reply brief must be filed at least 5 days prior to oral argument.
 By stipulation filed with the court in accordance with Rule 21(a), the parties may extend each of such periods for no more than 30 days.
 A motion for enlargement of time need not accompany the stipulation.
 No such stipulation shall be effective unless it is filed prior to the expiration of the period sought to be extended.

 (b) Number of copies to be filed and served.
 For matters pending in the Supreme Court, ten copies of each brief, one of which shall contain an original signature, shall be filed with the Clerk of the Supreme Court.
 For matters pending in the Court of Appeals, eight copies of each brief, one of which shall contain an original signature, shall be filed with the Clerk of the Court of Appeals.
 Two copies shall be served on counsel for each party separately represented.